Bad Breath No Match for Collegeville, PA Dental Implants Expert

 Healthy foods that don’t cause bad breath include papaya, pineapple, kiwi and leafy green vegetables.

-If you would like to learn more about bad breath as it related to periodontal disease or you would like to schedule an appointment with one of the Williamsport and Collegeville, PA periodontists in Dr. David DiGiallorenzo’s office, please call [phone_number1] in Collegeville; [phone_number2] in Williamsport; or visit his Web site: http://www.perioimplants.us/.
+If you would like to learn more about bad breath as it related to periodontal disease or you would like to schedule an appointment with one of the Williamsport and Collegeville, PA periodontists in Dr. David DiGiallorenzo’s office, please call 610-228-4366 in Collegeville; 570-505-6908 in Williamsport; or visit his Web site: https://www.perioimplants.us/.

 About Dr. David Digiallorenzo

 Dr. David Digiallorenzo, or “Dr. D,” graduated from Temple University School of Dentistry in 1993 and completed a specialty in periodontics and dental implantology from the University of Pennsylvania in 1995.